Wok

 Woks are used in a range of Chinese cooking techniques, including stir frying, steaming, pan frying, deep frying, poaching, boiling, braising, searing, stewing, making soup, smoking and roasting nuts.
 Wok cooking is often done with utensils called chǎn (spatula) or sháo (ladle) whose long handles protect cooks from high heat.
 The uniqueness of wok cooking is conveyed by the Cantonese term wohkhei: "breath of the wok".

 History

-The origin of the wok is unclear.
+The origin of the wok is unclear, but most scholars believe it originated from the karahi, as well as the Southeast Asian kuali (believed to be the etymology of Mandarin 𡆇).
+These cooking vessels are universal in South and Southeast Asian cuisine for stewing and quick evaporation.
+They likely entered China via Central Asia from India where it evolved into the wok.

+In his 1988 book The Food of China, E.N.
+Anderson writes:

 The first possible depictions of woks in China appeared in the Han dynasty (c.
-202 BCE - 220 CE), some scholars believe these are conjectural, since these "woks" were made of clay and were only used to dry grains.
-However, clay vessels in China have also been used to cook foods since prehistoric periods till the current times.
+202 BCE - 220 CE).
+But these are conjectural, since these "woks" were made of clay and were only used to dry grains.
+Metal woks only started to appear in China in the Ming dynasty (1368 - 1644), where it was first used for stir frying (an original Han Chinese innovation).

-Some scholars believe metal woks only started to appear in China during the Ming dynasty (1368 - 1644), where it was first used for stir frying, an original Han dynasty innovation.
-However, there are Chinese researches and evidences that indicate that metal woks or similar metal cooking pots along with stir-fry technique already appeared during the Song dynasty (960–1279) or earlier periods.
-The Chinese term 鑊 was already used to refer to metal cooking utensils in the Rites of Zhou (周禮) which dates back to the Zhou dynasty (c.1046 BC – 256 BC) and usually referred to bronze round pots or cauldrons without legs.
-There were also iron variants made in later periods which gradually shared more similarities with modern woks.